Howard Florey: University of Oxford

 In 1936, Florey received a letter from Hilda stating that their mother Bertha had terminal cancer, so he arranged to travel to Australia with Ethel, Paquita and Charles during the summer break.
 They travelled on the SS Orsova to Melbourne, where they were met by Bertha, Charlotte, Hilda, Valetta and Hilda's daughter Joan Gardner.
 In addition to spending time with his family, he visited Peter MacCallum at his laboratory.
-MacCullum introduced Florey to Roy Douglas (Pansy) Wright, and they arranged for Wright to come to Oxford the following year.
+MacCallum introduced Florey to Roy Douglas (Pansy) Wright, an experimental physiologist, and they arranged for Wright to come to Oxford the following year to assist Florey and Jennings with their work on mucus secretion.
 Florey then joined Ethel and the children in Adelaide.
-The family returned to Oxford in October, and Bertha died on 27 November.
+The family returned to Oxford in October.
+Bertha died on 27 November.

 Henceforth, Florey would lead an interdisciplinary team in an attack on a particular problem.
 Each member of the team tackled a particular aspect in their own way, with simultaneous research along different lines building up a complete picture.
-This was a manner of collaboration that was practically unknown in the United Kingdom at the time.
+This was a manner of collaboration that was practically unknown in the UK at the time.
 However, the team members, including Florey, all worked on multiple projects at the same time.
-Florey could be strict with his own collaborators, but gave considerable latitude to those working on other aspects of a project.
+Florey was strict with his own collaborators, but gave considerable latitude to those working on other aspects of a project.
 He did not hold team meetings, although he encouraged team members to discuss issues with himself and each other, and he dropped by each laboratory nearly every day to view progress and provide suggestions.

 The first such project was an investigation of lymphocytes.
 Florey developed a detailed project plan and deployed eight graduate researchers on it, including Sanders, Medawar and Taylor.
 Florey performed delicate surgery on rabbits to examine the effects of lymphocyte deprivation.
 The project, not completed for many years, resulted in several papers and advances in the understanding of the immune system.